Lifestyle Inflation: A Fascinating Study on Self-gratification or Immediate Reward

 You can own as much as you have dreamed about before getting your current high paying job and still make plans on how to sustain what you have by investing.
-This may not lead to huge returns at the beginning, but it would be worth it in future.
-In this article, we would try to answer the big question about lifestyle inflation—WHY.
+This may not lead to huge returns at the beginning, but it would be worth it in the future.
+In this article, we would try to answer the big question about lifestyle inflation-WHY.

-You probably are not aware of Lifestyle Inflation
+You probably are not aware of lifestyle inflation

 Lifestyle inflation is that monetary dynamic that reveals the reality that when the household income increases there is a corresponding increase in the household expenses.
 Dave Ramsey described it as when you increase your household spending as your income grows.